sirmarcel/cmlkit/README.md

 - Canonical, stable hashes of models and datasets!
 - Automatically train models and compute losses!

 ### But what... is it?

 At its core, `cmlkit` defines a unified `dict`-based format to specify model components, which can be straightforwardly read and written as `yaml`.
 Model components are implemented as pure-ish functions, which is conceptually satisfying and opens the door to easy pipelining and caching.
-Using this format, `cmlkit` provides interfaces to many representations (see below) and a fast kernel ridge regression implementation.
+Using this format, `cmlkit` provides interfaces to many representations and a fast kernel ridge regression implementation.

 Here is an example for a SOAP+KRR model: